grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.cadvisor.md

 For `allowlisted_container_labels` to take effect, `store_container_labels` must be set to `false`.

-`env_metadata_allowlist` is only supported for containerd and docker runtimes.
+`env_metadata_allowlist` is only supported for containerd and Docker runtimes.

 If `perf_events_config` is not set, measurement of perf events is disabled.